Coming from Google Calendar SharingOutlook Delegate AccessAdvanced4 min

 Common Scenario

-Director + Assistant: The Director of Content (Mike) delegates full calendar access to his assistant (Sarah).
-Sarah can:
+VP + Coordinator: The VP of Content delegates full calendar access to their Production Coordinator.
+The coordinator can:

-• Schedule follow-up calls for Mike with producers
+• Schedule follow-up calls with producers and distribution contacts

-• Accept meeting invites on Mike's behalf when he's in production meetings
+• Accept meeting invites on the VP's behalf when they're in production meetings or travelling between offices (Toronto HQ, Winnipeg, London UK)

-• Send meeting invites that show "Sarah Johnson on behalf of Mike Chen"
+• Send meeting invites that show "Production Coordinator on behalf of VP of Content"

 Viewing Multiple Calendars